 Acorns vs Betterment 2026: Which Investing App Actually Fits Your Life?

 TL;DR: Acorns is the round-up app that quietly builds a portfolio from your spare change — perfect for total beginners who'd never invest otherwise.
 Betterment is a full-featured robo-advisor built for people who want a real financial plan, tax optimization, and room to grow.
-If you're choosing between them in 2026, the decision basically comes down to one question: are you just getting started, or are you ready to get serious?
+If you're choosing between them in 2026, it basically comes down to one question: are you just getting started, or are you ready to get serious?

 Introduction: Two Very Different Philosophies About Your Money